Front Page: Traficom

 In the General Assembly of the International Civil Aviation Organization (ICAO) in 2016, the member states made the decision to implement the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA).
 The decision made aviation the first field with a global market-based emissions reduction system.

-Carbon-neutral growth in air traffic from 2020 onwards as the goal
+Carbon-neutral growth as the goal

 Participating states